apify/apify-docs/sources/platform/actors/running/runs_and_builds.md

 The whole process of resurrection looks as follows:

 - Run status will be updated to **RUNNING**, and its container will be restarted with the same storages (the same behavior as when the run gets migrated to the new server).
-- Updated duration will include the time when the actor was not running.
-This does not affect compute unit consumption.
+- Updated duration will not include the time when the actor was not running.
 - Timeout will be counted from the point when this Actor run was resurrected.

 Resurrection can be performed in Apify Console using the **resurrect** button or via API using the [Resurrect run](/api/v2#/reference/actors/resurrect-run) API endpoint.